-The camper's suspension contains bushings that require periodic maintenance by greasing the wet-bolts.
+Legacy Elite II models are also equipped with the Dexter EZ-Flex Suspension, which contain bushings that require periodic maintenance by greasing the wet-bolts.

 SEALS AND ADHESIVES

 It is important to maintain the seals and adhesives of your Oliver Travel Trailer to prevent moisture from entering and destroying your camper.
 You should inspect the exterior caulk and reseal as necessary.
 Weather, sun, and road vibration will affect the seals and silicone/caulk causing them to dry, crack or separate.
 Oliver recommends resealing the exterior shell of your camper at least once every year.
 Refer to maintenance schedule.